hotnunstar/fullstackopen/part0/README.md

 <br>

-In this part, we familiarize ourselves with the practicalities of taking the course.
-After that, we have an overview of the basics of web development and also talk about the advances in web application development during the last few decades.
+In this part, we familiarized ourselves with the practicalities of taking the course.
+After that, we had an overview of the basics of web development and also talked about the advances in web application development during the last few decades.

 <br>